 International Experience Exemption

 We have established an International Experience Exemption Form for students who meet certain conditions that allow them to opt out of the international experience requirement.
-Students must complete the attached form and send to Joe Knight, Director of International Programs at email@example.com.
+Students must complete the attached form and send to Allison Wright, Coordinator of International Programs at email@example.com.
 Approval of the exemption is subject to committee review.

 International Experience Substitution